 2. The UE establishes a PDU Session for IP connectivity.
 If the UE is MEC capable, then the UE and the AMF derive a key KProxy for authentication with the ECS from the AMF key KAMF.
 AMF pushes the EEC ID and KProxy to the Proxy AA network function in one of the options.
 Proxy AA network function maintains a mapping of EEC ID and KProxy.

-Editor's note: Identification of the serving AMF is FFS.
+Note: In case of Option 2, Proxy AA can identify the serving AMF by identifying “Allocated AMF for the registered UE” field in the “UE context in AMF data” as per TS 23.502[5] 5.2.3.3.1.

+Editor’s Note: It is ffs on how proxy AA gets UE context.

 Editor’s Note: Whether the Kamf can be used to derive the Kecs in case ECS is deployed by the home network is FFS.

 Editor's note: It is ffs how this solution works if the EEC ID is not unique across different UEs.

 Editor's note: It is ffs how the AMF knows the EEC ID

+Editor’s Note: Describe the option as in the figure to solution procedure.

 3. The UE sends an Application Registration Request with a MAC-IProxy to the ECS.
 The MAC-IProxy is computed similarly as, e.g., the SoR-MAC-IAUSF, as defined in Annex A.17 of TS 33.501.
 The MAC-IProxy is based on the Application Registration Request's payload, which forms the input Application Registration Request Data, and the key KProxy to the KDF..